 The Dept. of Education and Early Childhood Development in Victoria provides some financial assistance to local students who want to study VIC TAFE courses.

-VET FEE-HELP is the most well-known funding program.
+VET FEE-HELP is the most popular funding program.
 It’s a loan scheme that pays students’ fees upfront and which defers repayment until students are employed at a certain income level.
 However, it welcomes voluntary repayments whenever possible.

 Centrelink provides financial assistance to adults and youths.